 This book the difference between the illness you knew was coming and the train wreck you didn’t.
-It is exactly what you needed at that time, a clear tracker’s guide.
-It will help recognize the symptoms early.
-To help put your ear to the ground and identify the signs of a project out of control.
+It is a tracker’s guide to help you recognize the symptoms early.
+To put your ear to the ground and identify the signs of a project out of control.

 Perhaps frustratingly, this book will probably confirm what you already know.
 You felt the tingle, you saw the sign, but you just didn’t internalize it.
 Maybe you were in denial, maybe you thought it would go away, maybe you thought you had just read the tea leaves wrong.
 This book will throw cold water in your face and scream “you have a problem!”

-Another reason why this book avoids solutions is that, as we shall see, projects come in a vast array of shapes and sizes.
+Projects come in a vast array of shapes and sizes.
 The symptoms described in this book cover almost the entire range of projects.
-Many, if not all, of the symptoms are applicable to all projects.
+Most of the symptoms are applicable to all projects.
 But the ways to handle and manage a project are almost as varied as the range of projects themselves.
-This book strives to cover as many projects as possible, and therefore limits the scope to the symptoms, not the cure.
+This book strives to cover as many projects as possible, and as such, limits the scope to the symptoms, not the cure.

 But most importantly, this book concentrates on identifying the problem because the most common phrase you will hear at the scene of a train wreck is “if I’d only known”.
 Well now you do.

 This book grew from my own experiences: from my over 40 years of being a part of and managing projects large and small.
 It comes from my own nagging sense of dread when managing projects, my own amazement when listening to that experienced hand tell me when I’ve had a problem, and my own horror at watching others miss the obvious signs of impending doom.